- FCS Board of Education

 - The Board requests the state legislature amend O.C.G.A. § 20-2-281 permitting accelerated students to take the end-of-grade (EOG) or end-of-course (EOC) test for the grade or course in which they are enrolled rather than the test associated with the student's age or grade level.

 - Following the Georgia State Board of Education's action to eliminate the requirement for EOC tests for students who complete related AP and IB courses, the Board would further recommend exempting students demonstrating proficiency on the ACT or SAT exam in that subject area.

 Teacher and Leader Evaluations

-Fulton County Schools strongly advocates for a state teacher and leader evaluation system that significantly reduces the weighting of student test scores as an indicator in identifying effective teachers and leaders.
+The Board strongly advocates for a state teacher and leader evaluation system that continues to reduce the weighting of student test scores as an indicator in identifying effective teachers and leaders.
+In 2020, the Legislature took an initial step to reduce the percentage to 35% - we ask that this percentage continue to decline.

-Fulton County Schools supports any legislation that safeguards the revenue sources that enable our students to graduate and succeed on their chosen paths, and allows for effective stewardship of local, state, and federal funds.
-We request legislation be introduced that amends Article IX, Section V, Paragraph V of the Constitution and related statutes to allow that temporary loans for governing authorities be payable on or before twelve months from the date of the loan.
+The Board requests legislation be introduced amending Article IX, Section V, Paragraph V of the Constitution, and related statutes to allow temporary loans for governing authorities be payable on or before twelve months from the date of the loan.

 The Board requests the state legislature require fiscal notes for any new legislation before passage to indicate the financial impact to local school systems beyond the impact to state budgets.

 The Board supports fully funding K-12 education with a funding formula that prioritizes and promotes equity for all students.
 We believe any new formula should appropriately identify and adequately fund economically disadvantaged students and reflect the District’s commitment to identifying and working towards better mental health for students.